ufcg-lsd/computer-systems-reading/performance-evaluation/evaluation of production serverless computing environments/README.md

 - Performance comparison of CPU, memory, and disk intensive functions running in between a sequential and a concurrent invocation which helps understanding performance bottlenecks and function behaviors on serverless computing environments.
 - Throughput measure of a set of event handlers including HTTP, database and storage which may indicate a maximum size of dequeuing event messages because functions are triggered by these common handlers supported by each serverless provider.
-- Continuous development and integration tested with source code and function configuration changes while concurrent functions are running.
+- Continuous development and integration teste with source code and function configuration changes while concurrent functions are running.
 - Comparisons between Infrastructure as a Service (IaaS) and Function as a Service (FaaS) using experiments on big data and deep learning applications and the latest features offered by each serverless computing environment.

 ## Evaluation